aniruddha-chakraborty/bitcoinTrader/README.md

 # bitcoinTrader
-A Desktop application that will gather trade information about bitcoin
+A Desktop application that will gather trade information about bitcoin written in python